 - Smoke developed number

 The first image below shows a label on fire treated lumber - in this case, 2x4s used as temporary railings on a construction site.
-The second image shows a label on fire treated plywood.
+The second image shows a label on fire rated plywood.

 Designers using fire treated wood must incorporate modifications of the material’s strength values due to the inherent change in wood characteristics as a result of fire treatment.
 Most codes also require specific fasters to be used.

 Concealed spaces which are constructed entirely of FRT wood do not require sprinkler protection in accordance with National Fire Protection Association (NFPA) Standard 703.
 The IBC provides for the installation of fire treated wood in many applications that would normally require the installation of noncombustible materials.

-Whether using FRT plywood, lumber or both, it is important to remember that the wood must be protected at any point during the storage or installation process where it could be exposed to moisture.
+Whether using fire treated plywood, fire treated lumber or both, it is important to remember that the wood must be protected at any point during the storage or installation process where it could be exposed to moisture.
 Modification of plywood panels at the construction site may be accomplished without concern regarding loss of the fire retardant chemicals of the material.
 Caution should be used when working with FRT lumber, as certain types of modifications outside of standard sawing and fastening may modify the burning characteristics of the product.
 The chemicals used to create fire retardant wood are not considered hazardous, and therefore standard precautions can be taken in working with these materials (dust masks, goggles, etc.)